 Tony Fitch was responsible for visiting UK dealers photographing the frontages and then designing the signage requirements.
 Roger Seymour likewise, the difference being that Tony had opted to leave the company in 1983 and come back as a consultant running his own agency Fitch Consultants.
 As a result he earned far more than the salaried staff and ordered one of the first MG Montego EFis in black that June.

-This caused some resentment, however it benefited me, because there was an overtime ban on that summer (as a cost cutting measure) and Roger Smith needed me to do lots of overtime… so we billed it through Fitch Consultants on a monthly basis.
-Quite often myself and Tony would work until midnight and go off and get a curry at 1.00am.
-The summer of 1984 was certainly one to remember for a 20-year old marketing trainee, and I became great friends with Tony, Roger and their secretary Dianne.
+This caused some resentment, however it benefited me, because there was an overtime ban on that summer (as a cost-cutting measure) and Roger Smith needed me to do lots of overtime… so we billed it through Fitch Consultants on a monthly basis.
+Quite often Tony and I would work until midnight and go off and get a curry at 1.00am.
+The summer of 1984 was certainly one to remember for a 20-year old Marketing Trainee, and I became great friends with Tony, Roger and their secretary, Dianne.

-Their office, although in the rabbit warren of sales and marketing, was separate.
-It had technical drawing boards, spot lighting and of course the BBC Micro.
-In common with much of sales and marketing, there were no windows or direct sunlight.
-The long hours meant that apart from lunch time, I did not see day light for three months, but did earn a great deal for a trainee – £800 per month with the overtime I seem to remember!
+Their office, although in the rabbit warren of Sales and Marketing, was separate.
+It had technical drawing boards, spot lighting and, of course, the BBC Micro.
+In common with much of the Department, there were no windows or direct sunlight.
+The long hours meant that, apart from lunch time, I did not see day light for three months, but did earn a great deal for a Trainee – £800 per month with the overtime I seem to remember!

 The atmosphere was great and we were all committed to the relaunch of Austin Rover and the new products to underpin it.
-Also during the summer I purchased a Maestro 1.3 L for my mother from the company fleet department, and an Austin Ambassador 1.7L for my Uncle Godfrey, who had just bought a Post Office near Bath.
+Also, during the summer, I purchased a Maestro 1.3 L for my mother from the company’s Fleet Department and an Austin Ambassador 1.7L for my Uncle Godfrey, who had just bought a Post Office near Bath.
 The Ambassador only had 3000 miles on the clock, and I paid £3026 – and the Maestro 1.3L cost £3300.
 Both provided sterling service for the next seven years.

-In August 1984, the Mini had its 25 birthday and ARG launched the Mini 25 in Silver Metallic.
-It had some useful updates including 12” wheels, front disc brakes and the Clubman triple instrument pack that would find its way onto 85MY versions of the Mini.
-ARG marketing laid on a free party at Donington race track, and I was drafted in to help with the preparations.
-Over 100,000 people attended the event that summer – we in marketing had no idea how many would come – a real opportunity to celebrate the success of the Mini and showcase the entire ARG line up.
+In August 1984, the Mini had its 25th birthday and ARG launched the Mini 25 in Silver Metallic.
+It had some useful updates including 12-inch wheels, front disc brakes and the Clubman triple instrument pack that would find its way onto MY85 versions of the Mini.
+ARG marketing laid on a free party at Donington Park race track, and I was drafted in to help with the preparations.
+More than 100,000 people attended the event that summer – we in Marketing had no idea how many would come – a real opportunity to celebrate the success of the Mini and showcase the entire ARG line up.

-Motor Show was also busy for ARG that year.
-As well as the Montego Estate range the company also launched a flagship Montego saloon – the VDP EFi with full leather trim.
+The Motor Show was also busy for ARG that year.
+As well as the Montego Estate range, the company also launched a flagship Montego saloon – the VDP EFi with full leather trim.
 It looked especially good in Moonraker Blue with Osprey Grey leather trim.
-Also on show were the 85MY Metros with a five-door for the first time and the ‘all white’ MG Metro (marketing must have taken note of those all white Audi quattros in the car park!).
+Also on show were the MY85 Metros with a five-door for the first time and the ‘all-white’ MG Metro (marketing must have taken note of those all-white Audi quattros in the car park!).

-By the end of 1984 ARG had missed its sales targets and profitability targets.
-It made a small loss for the year offset by the sale of Jaguar Cars and the profits from Unipart division.
-A damaging strike had again left ARG with low stocks for the important August registration period and Maestro in particular was not hitting its sales targets.
-Metro also would never regain the 8.1 per cent market share achieved in 1983.
+By the end of 1984, ARG had missed its sales targets and profitability targets.
+It made a small loss for the year offset by the sale of Jaguar Cars and the profits from the Unipart division.
+A damaging strike had again left ARG with low stocks for the important August registration period and the Maestro in particular was not hitting its sales targets.
+The Metro also would never regain the 8.1 per cent market share achieved in 1983.

 Missing the targets – and a TV flop…

-In January 1985, I again returned from University to work as a trainee for three months in Service Marketing for a guy called Trevor Elliot.
-The Service Director was a smashing guy called James Blades, who eventually became MD of Fiat UK.
-The marketing department had done a deal with Yorkshire Televsion to produce a new drama series about a family owned car dealer.
-It was to be screened from the spring of 1985 and was called The Winning Streak The production team also produced Emmerdale Farm – and it was predicted to be a big success along the lines of The Brothers from the 1970s.
+In January 1985, I again returned from University to work as a Trainee for three months in Service Marketing for a guy called Trevor Elford.
+The Service Director was a smashing guy called James Blades, who eventually became Managing Director of Fiat UK.
+The Marketing Department had done a deal with Yorkshire Televsion to produce a new drama series about a family-owned car dealer.
+It was to be screened from the spring of 1985 and was called The Winning Streak.
+The production team also produced Emmerdale Farm – and it was predicted to be a big success along the lines of The Brothers from the 1970s.

 Filming began in a freezing cold January and the on site location chosen was Appleyards of Bradford – a flagship ARG dealership.
-My first trip up to the filming was with one of your contributors, Ian Elliott, in January in his Cashmere Gold Montego 1.6HL.
+My first trip up to the filming was with AROnline luminary, Ian Elliott, in January in his Cashmere Gold Montego 1.6HL.
 I was eventually going up so often to take props and liaise from a service point of view, that I was given my very own Maestro 1.3L in Metallic Red with Moonstone Cream trim.
 I lovingly ran that car in, and it proved to be an excellent motorway cruiser, with the optional five-speed box.

 Feeling the pressure from above…

-Meanwhile back at Canley Trevor Elliot (my boss) was formulating the next new strategy for ARG Service centred around his slogan, ‘The price we say is the price you pay’.
-It sounded like some cheesy game show, but nevertheless went into production together, with a monthly service newsletter for dealership staff.
-I put together a paper suggesting that service costs be incorporated into the price of the car, and was politely told by Marius Harte (an old time BMC service man) that it would never work!
-Strange that MINI has just such a scheme called TLC, 22 years later, but I will let that one pass!
+Meanwhile, back at Canley, Trevor Elford (my boss) was formulating the next new strategy for ARG Service centred around his slogan, ‘The price we say is the price you pay’.
+It sounded like some cheesy game show, but nevertheless went into production together with a monthly service newsletter for dealership staff.
+I put together a paper suggesting that service costs be incorporated into the price of the car, but was politely told by Marius Harte (an old-time BMC service man) that it would never work!

 Remember as well, that ARG had over 22 per cent of the private market in 1985, so this could have been a substantial incentive for these people to continue buying ARG products.

-Warranty costs were still a severe problem for the company, and the unreliability of the ECUs, and advanced electronics in Maestro and Montego were not helping.
-SD1 also still suffered from a lot of small electrical problems as well as more serious cylinder head problems on the six-cylinder versions.
-The company’s response to this was to severely curtail warranty claims during 1985, which saved short terms finances, but did huge damage to customer relations – a decision that would be reversed by Graham Day in 1986.
+Warranty costs were still a severe problem for the company, and the unreliability of the ECUs and advanced electronics in the Maestro and Montego were not helping.
+The Rover SD1 also still suffered from a lot of small electrical problems as well as more serious cylinder head problems on the six-cylinder versions.
+The company’s response to this was to curtail severely warranty claims during 1985, which saved short-term finances, but did huge damage to customer relations – a decision that would be reversed by Graham Day in 1986.

 The rationale behind Ford’s interest was that it needed a new engine range, and ARG was developing the K-Series, and it needed an upmarket brand (Rover/MG) to add profit and market share to its range.
-Obviously the downside for ARG, would be the loss of volume models, such as the Metro, with ARG moving upmarket to sit above Ford (ironically where Volvo is positioned today within PAG).
+Obviously, the downside for ARG would be the loss of volume models, such as the Metro, with ARG moving upmarket to sit above Ford.

 Ford pays attention…

-Harold and the board was instructed to provide detailed and commercially sensitive financial information about the company’s plans and costs.
+Harold and the Board were instructed to provide detailed and commercially sensitive financial information about the company’s plans and costs.
 It showed Ford, for example, that a Metro cost £300 more per unit to manufacture than the Fiesta.
 Harold, not to be deterred, launched ‘Operation Mongoose’, a PR offensive to rally public opinion behind ARG and get enough MPs to back the company staying independent.

 Full page advertisements were taken in the newspapers, highlighting the fact that ARG employed 36,000 UK workers and at least another 100,000 were dependent for their employment on ARG.
 It also talked about the balance of payments, and the fact that ARG had exported cars worth £326 million in 1984, and that this was set to grow.

-Eventually because the Government was going through a rough patch in the opinion polls suffering because of the Westland Affair, Mrs Thatcher made a rare decision to back down.
+Eventually, because the Government was going through a rough patch in the opinion polls and suffering because of the Westland Affair, Mrs Thatcher made a rare decision to back down.
 ARG remained independent for another three years, but we will never now if that was the right decision.
 Ford had 25 per cent of the market in 1985, and ARG were on 18.6 per cent.
 Together they could have produced a formidable European company with a very strong UK presence, and the resources to develop a new range of Rovers and Fords very quickly.
-Now Ford are struggling in Europe, produce no cars in the UK and ARG has gone completely.

 Harold paid the price the following year.
-Mrs T got her revenge by sacking him, installing Graham Day and making sure that he never received the knighthood he so richly deserved.
+Mrs Thatcher installed Graham Day who relieved Musgrove of his duties and made sure that he never received the knighthood he so richly deserved.
 Probably more than anyone else, Harold Musgrove turned around the fortunes of BL’s volume division and was never recognised for his role.

-Back to 1985, and because of the turmoil ARG decided to showcase their real design talents by showing MG EXE at the Geneva show in the spring.
+Back to 1985, and because of the turmoil, ARG decided to showcase their real design talents by showing the MG EX-E at the Frankfurt Motor Show in the autumn.
 This was a complete surprise and the decision was taken to show the public and politicians what Roy Axe and his team were capable of if ARG were given enough time to turn the company around.

-The car was a sensation, and eventually Honda launched a clone called the NSX, while ARG never managed to productionise EXE.
-If anything, though, EXE showed how the company’s latest offerings – Metro and Maestro in particular – were nowhere near as good as EXE.
-Why couldn’t ARG produce volume cars as good as EXE, the press asked?
-It was a good question.
+The car was a sensation, and eventually Honda launched a clone called the NSX, while ARG never managed to productionise EX-E. If anything, though, the EXE showed how the company’s latest offerings – Metro and Maestro in particular – were nowhere near as good as EX-E. Why couldn’t ARG produce volume cars as good as the EXE, the press asked?
+It was a good question…